TERMS & CONDITIONS

 7. How long we keep your information

-We only keep your personal information as long as necessary to fulfil the purposes we hold it for, including satisfying any legal, accounting or reporting requirements.
-Usually this will be for a specified amount of time in accordance with our internal retention policy.
+We only keep your personal information as long as necessary to fulfil the purposes we hold it for, including satisfying any legal, accounting or regulatory requirements.
+If you have joined the course, your course place and the associated resources is open to you to access for an unlimited period.
 At any time, you can cancel your participation with the course, and have us delete the personal information that we hold.

 8. Communicating with you

 We may use your email contact details to provide you with information about the course, which we consider may be of interest to you.
 You can opt out of receiving these emails from us at any time by clicking the “unsubscribe” link at the bottom of our emails.
 This does not include the course integrated emails, which the receipt of is necessary for course participation.

 We implement strict security measures to protect against the loss, misuse and alteration of your personal information.
 No other parties have access to or control over our IT platform on Amazon Web Services that runs the Pathway through Pain course.

 Our site and the Pathway through Pain course is protected by HTTPS, meaning that any personal information that you transfer to us via our website is encrypted and stored as securely as possible.

 We make sure that your personal information is only accessible by trained staff.
 Access to sensitive personal information is restricted to only those individuals that need this data in order to carry out their functions.